upperlinecode/intro-to-swift/day-7/stopwatch-extension.md

   <img src="images/connecting-second-scene-1.png" height="400px" hspace="20">
   <img src="images/connecting-second-scene-2.png" height="400px" hspace="20">
 </p>

+####Adding Multiple View Controllers
 - Now that we have two scenes in our storyboard, it is good practice to create two separate controllers for the scenes.
-Here's how to do that:
+It's possible to keep all of the necessary code in one view controller, but this can make your code very hard to read and debug as your app grows.
+Here's how to do it:
   - Add a new swift file to the project and name it StopwatchViewController.
 Copy and paste the following boilerplate controller code into the new file
     ```Swift
     import UIKit